colonial-heritage/colonial-collections/packages/database/README.md

 Whenever you make changes to the database schema in `src/db/schema`, you need to run `npm run db:generate`, which will generate a SQL migration file for you.

-To push the changes to your local database, run `npm run db:push`.
+To push the changes to your local database, run `npm run db:migrate`.

 # Drizzle Studio